seedifferently/pyramid_assetmutator/docs/index.rst

      intermediate-step sources can be stored and parsed from that directory.
   2. Template parsing is currently only supported when using the `each_request` configuration (which is the default configuration).
+  3. If Pyramid's "reload_templates" setting is false, templates will _NOT_ be re-processed.
-  3. Hopefully obvious, but if the asset you are parsing uses a syntax that conflicts with the tempate language's syntax, things probably won't work out very well for you.
+  4. Hopefully obvious, but if the asset you are parsing uses a syntax that conflicts with the template language's syntax, things probably won't work out very well for you.

 .. _these bindings: https://pyramid.readthedocs.org/en/latest/narr/templates.html#available-add-on-template-system-bindings